 Greetings!
-Thank you for your interest in the Department of Educational and Interdisciplinary Studies.
-The Department of Educational and Interdisciplinary Studies (EIS), formerly Educational Foundations (EDFD), has been an integral part of teacher preparation in the College of Education from its inception.
-All teacher candidates at Western take the four course professional sequence of EIS 201: Educational psychology--human growth and development, EIS 301: Educational psychology--learning and instruction, EIS 302: Multicultural and social foundations of education, EIS 401: Educational law and policy taught by faculty in the department.
-In addition, the department offers the Bilingual/Bicultural option for undergraduate teacher education candidates.
+Thank you for your interest in the Department of Educational Leadership and Interdisciplinary Studies.
+The Department of Educational Leadership and Interdisciplinary Studies (ELIS), has been an integral part of teacher preparation in the College of Education and Human Services from its inception.
+All teacher candidates at Western take the four course professional sequence of EIS 202: Multicultural and Social Foundations of Education; EIS 301:Cognition, Development and Motivation in Academic Settings; EIS 305 Measurement and Assessment of Learning in Academic Settings; and EIS 401: Educational Law and Policy taught by faculty in the department.
+In addition, the department offers the Bilingual/Bicultural major for undergraduate teacher education candidates.

 We take learning and scholarship seriously, and our faculty members are highly student centered.
 In this light, the department of Educational Leadership and Interdisciplinary Studies is proud to showcase two of our foundations professors, Dr. Tom Cody and Dr. Andrea Hyde in the Meet the Professor videos.
 More “Meet the Professor” videos will appear in the coming months, so be sure to check back with us soon. -Dr. Gloria Delany-Barmann, Chairperson

 Dr. Thomas Cody